KoBeWi/Metroidvania-System/README.md

 #### Border Textures

-Note that all border textures should be grayscale, preferrably white, because they are colorized.
+Note that all border textures should be grayscale, preferably white, because they are colorized.

 - Wall: The texture used for a wall, i.e. the default impassable border.
 The texture is facing east (right), so it should be thin line with the same height as the center texture.
 Don't make it too thick to prevent overlaps.
 - Passage: The default texture used for passage, i.e. passable border.
 Same rules as above.